stefaneidelloth/treezjs/doc/jupyterInstallation.md

 ## Copy custom nbextension "workspace_module"

 Treez comes with an extension "workspace_module" for the Jupyter Notebook.
-That extension executes the file "workspace.js" if it exists in the workspace of the Jupyter Notebook.
+That extension executes the file "workspace.js" if it exists in the workspace of the Jupyter Notebook, e.g

+>import './treezjs/src/treezJupyterNotebook.js';

-Copy the folder
+In order for this to work, please copy the folder

 >...\treezjs\jupyter_notebook_extension\workspace_module